German police smash child sexual abuse site – DW – 10/08/2024

 Investigators said six men, aged 43 to 69 and suspected of being "leading figures behind the darkweb platform," had been arrested and taken into custody.

-Chief investigator Kai-Arne Gailer told a press conference the operation had been a "massive blow" against distributors of the material that would have a "lasting effect on the scene."
+Chief investigator Kai-Arne Gailer told journalists the operation had been a "massive blow" against distributors of the material that would have a "lasting effect on the scene."

 Gailer said the website was used "solely" to share abuse images of children.